Currently Documented Edition Signature and Seal Markings:

 Because this design was among the last in the series, it was unlikely to have been reprinted immediately.

-Therefore only the initial print run of about 200 copies comprises edition I for 88.
+Therefore only the initial print run of about two hundred copies comprises edition I for 88.

 The copy illustrated here is typical of edition I.